Skip to content

 sudo vim /etc/default/grub

-Modify or add the GRUB_CMDLINE_LINUX_DEFAULT line.
-Example for an 8-core system:
+Example for an 8-core host:

-GRUB_CMDLINE_LINUX_DEFAULT="quiet splash isolcpus=managed_irq,domain,1-4 nohz_full=1-4 rcu_nocbs=1-4 irqaffinity=0"
+GRUB_CMDLINE_LINUX_DEFAULT="quiet splash isolcpus=managed_irq,domain,1-4 nohz_full=1-4 rcu_nocbs=1-4 irqaffinity=0-1"

 sudo update-grub